Biotechnology

 - Developing assays to diagnose complex clinical diseases

-- Developing drought and pesticide resistant crops to aid in food production
+- Developing drought- and pesticide-resistant crops to aid in food production

 - Helping reduce industrial waste by creating cleaner manufacturing processes